 - In a large mixing bowl, add breadcrumbs, Parmesan cheese, parsley, Italian seasoning and salt if desired and mix well.
 Then add milk, a little at a time, and using a fork mix until completely wet and the consistency is slightly softer than the ground meat.

-- Add the ground meatloaf mix, bulk sausage, the sweated peppers, onions and garlic, and eggs to the breadcrumb mixture; then using both hands, combine all ingredients making sure the result is totally homogenous and there are no lumps of the breadcrumb mixture.
+- Add the ground meatloaf mix, onions, garlic, and eggs to the breadcrumb mixture; then using both hands, combine all ingredients making sure the result is totally homogenous and there are no lumps of the breadcrumb mixture.

 - Roll into 2¼ balls and place on a cookie sheet lined with greased aluminum foil.
 Using a cooking spray works well.NOTE: 2¼ oz meatballs will yield 2 oz meatballs after baking.